abhn/tilde/README.md

 A few quotes chosen from [abhn's personal blog repo](https://github.com/abhn/abhn.github.io).
 [LIVE DEMO](http://darth-dodo.github.io/tilde/)

+Using the [typed.js repo by Matt Boldt](https://github.com/mattboldt/typed.js) for the quotes typing effect.

 **Usage:**

 It's pretty simple.
 To go to a site you just enter the corresponding key.
 To view the available commands, enter a `?`.
 If your input doesn't match any of the commands, a generic google search will be triggered.